mktcode/deepest-dungeon/README.md

   - let enemies randomly respawn (with particle emitter animation of course)
   - randomized items (armor, swords, etc)
 - POLISHING:
+  - let enemies take damage from flamethrowers but avoid them
   - spawn fireball spell before shield
   - sound when clicking on enemy
   - prevent casting fireball inside wall (so that it immediately collides)